West Valley Mega Site

 Joint Venture

-Phased take-downs with shared risk and returns aligned to development milestones
+Phased take-down with shared risk and returns aligned to development milestones

 Legal Notice & Disclaimer

 Not an offer or solicitation.
-Nothing herein constitutes an offer to sell or a solicitation of an offer to buy any security or interest, or a recommendation to enter into any transaction.
-Any future transaction, if pursued, would occur only through definitive documentation, which would control in all respects.
+Nothing herein constitutes an offer to sell or a solicitation of an offer to buy any security, interest or asset, or a recommendation to enter into any transaction.
+Any potential transaction, if pursued, would be effectuated only through definitive documentation, which would control in all respects.